How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 Whitaker Point Trail to Hawksbill Crag

-The Glory Hole waterfall trail is located in the Ozark National Forest near Deer, Arkansas.
+The waterfall trail is in the Ozark National Forest near Deer, Arkansas.

 Glory Hole Falls Trail Details

-The majority of the trail is an old road covered in leaf litter that is really easy to walk.
-Once hikers get close to the sinkhole, you’ll hear the water running near the rocks.
-Hikers then scramble a little down the rocks to drop below into the bluff shelter.
+Most of the trail is an old road covered in leaf litter that is easy to walk.
+Once you get close to the sinkhole, you’ll hear the water running near the rocks.
+Hikers then scramble down the rocks to drop below into the bluff shelter.
 Under the bluff shelter, you’ll be able to see the waterfall up close and look up into the sinkhole.

-It is a little steep getting below into the bluff shelter, so be extra careful.
-You’ll have to climb on the rocks and down a little trail that goes around the bluff shelter.
-It is not hard but can be slippery when wet.
+It is a little steep getting below the bluff shelter, so be extra careful.
+You’ll have to climb on the rocks and down a little trail.
+It is not complicated but can be slippery when wet.

 Hiking Glory Hole Falls on YouTube